 What must be disclosed to you when you sign a lease?

 Under the Consumer Leasing Act and the Truth-in-Lending Act, lessors are required to provide you with basic information about your lease.
 Here is a list of what to look for in your lease agreement to ensure that your lessor is following leasing laws:

-How much: Before you sign a lease, you must be given a detailed, written statement of everything you have to pay or may have to pay.
-You must also be told about any upfront money you have to pay, such as down payments, registration or security deposits.
+- Total lease amount: Before you sign a lease, you must be given a detailed, written statement of everything you have to pay or may have to pay.

 - Lease duration and payment due dates: The leasing company must tell you how many payments you have to make, how much each payment will be and when the payments are due.

 - Extra fees: You must be told about any upfront money you have to pay, such as down payments, registration and security deposits, as well as how much you’ll pay if a payment is late.

 - Lease-end requirements: The lessor must explain any circumstances under which it could terminate the lease.
 It should also explain what will happen if you decide to buy out the lease.

 - Vehicle maintenance requirements: You must be told how wear and tear will be assessed when you return the vehicle and under what circumstances you’ll need to pay damages.
 The lessor should also tell you who is responsible for servicing the car.